AbhishekSrivastava-a/code-Javascript/README.md

 # code-foe-Javascript
-Here I will push all the practice questions that I am doing while learning Java Scirpt
+Here I will push all the code and questions that I am doing while learning Java Scirpt.